Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies

 \subsection{Time Benefit Analysis}

-As presented in refs.~\cite{vinod23_MFML, vinod2024QeMFi_paper}, a good assessment of multifidelity methods is the study of model error versus the time to generate the training samples for the model.
-In interest of such a study, the MAE versus training data generation time are studied for the just discussed test cases.
+As presented in refs.~\citenum{vinod23_MFML, vinod2024QeMFi_paper}, a good assessment of multifidelity methods is the study of model error versus the time to generate the training samples for the model.
+In interest of such a study, the RMAE versus training data generation time are studied for the just discussed test cases.
 The time to generate data for a multifidelity model is the sum over the times for generation of all the training samples used at all fidelities that form the multifidelity model.
-That is, $T_{train-data}^{MFML}:=\sum_{f_b\leq f\leq F} N_{train}^f\cdot T_{QC}^f$ where $N_{train}^f$ is the number of training samples used at some fidelity $f$, and $T_{QC}^f$ is the corresponding single-point QC-compute time for that fidelity.
+That is, $T_{\rm train-data}^{\rm MFML}:=\sum_{f_b\leq f\leq F} N_{\rm train}^f\cdot T_{QC}^f$ where $N_{\rm train}^f$ is the number of training samples used at some fidelity $f$, and $T_{QC}^f$ is the corresponding single-point QC-compute time for that fidelity.
 The QC-compute times recorded in the QeMFi dataset are those for a single-core computation and are provided for each fidelity for each molecule type \cite{vinod2024QeMFi_paper}.

-The MAE versus $T_{train-data}^{MFML}$ plots for the various scaling factors are shown in Fig.~\ref{fig_time_MAE_combined} for o-MFML.
-Only o-MFML is shown since it has a lower error compared to MFML for all the cases (see Figs.~\ref{fig_LC_EV} and \ref{fig_ratio_based_LC}).
-The MAE and the time axes are both presented in log-scaled values.
+The RMAE versus $T_{\rm train-data}^{\rm MFML}$ plots for the various scaling factors are shown in Figure \ref{fig_time_MAE_combined} for o-MFML.
+Only o-MFML is shown since it has a lower error compared to MFML for all the cases (see Figures \ref{fig_LC_EV},\ref{fig_ffm1_LC}, and \ref{fig_target_fidelity_ratio}).
+The RMAE and the time axes are both presented in log-scaled values.
 The axes of the plots are scaled identically for easy comparison among the different scaling factors.
 The bottom-right corner plot compares the time-cost based scaling factors to the case of $\gamma=2$ for the MFML model built with $f_b$: 321G and not for the cheapest STO3G baseline for reasons discussed below.